T. A. Razzaq

-He started his film career earlier as assistant director of A .T.
+He started his film career as assistant director of A .T.
 Abu with Dhwani and Lenin Rajendran for Vachanam.
 Later he turned to pen on advice of actor Thilakan who gave him debut to make screenplay based on Thilakan's own directed drama Fasaq screened as "Ghoshayathra" the same as another movie Vishnulokam in 1991.
-He worked for around 30 Malayalam movies with the areas of his contribution including script, story, and dialogue.
+He worked for around 30 Malayalam movies, contributing script, story, and dialogue.
 He made films with prominent film directors in Malayalam like Kamal, Sibi Malayil, Jayaraj and V.M.
 Vinu.
-In 2014, he debuted in direction through the film 'Moonnam Naal Njayarazhcha, which unfortunately became the only film he directed.
+In 2014, he debuted in direction through the film 'Moonnam Naal Njayarazhcha, which remains the only film he directed.
 His last film as a scriptwriter was 'Sukhamayirikkatte', released in 2016.
 He died at Amrita Hospital in Kochi on 15 August 2016, aged 58.
 He was undergoing a long battle with liver cirrhosis.
 He was buried with full state honors at his hometown Kondotty.

-Perumazhakkalam, the film he scripted was screened at 21st IFFK as a homage.
+Perumazhakkalam, the film he scripted, was screened at 21st IFFK as a homage.

 He appeared in Ranjith's directed Malayalam film Paleri Manikyam: Oru Pathirakolapathakathinte Katha.